 - Type of publication: Instruction Guide

-This Instruction Guide (Guide) sets out the reporting requirements of actuarial reports filed with OSFI for pension plans with defined benefit provisions.
-The Guide updates the previous one published in December 2015 to reflect
+This Instruction Guide (Guide) sets out the reporting requirements of actuarial reports filed with OSFI for defined benefit pension plans, including those with defined contribution provisions.
+The Guide updates the previous one published in October 2016 to reflect

-The Guide applies to actuarial reports with a valuation date on and after October 31, 2016.
+The Guide applies to actuarial reports with a valuation date on and after September 30, 2017.
 Early adoption is permitted.
-From time to time, OSFI may require additional information not mentioned in the Guide.

 Actuarial reports should be prepared in accordance with the federal pension legislation and directives, which includes the